ScrollPrize/scrollprize-website/docs/29_segmentation_tutorial.md

 Unfortunately, we have to face two unexpected problems:
 1. the algorithm creates patches with _holes_ and in the holes there are other smaller patches;
-2. the areas of the patches is too small.
+2. the area of these patches is too small.

 `Thaumato Anakalyptor` tackles this issue with _stitching_.